Al-Hawl: Al-Hawl Refugee Camp

-Civil war
+Civil war and conflict

 In the course of the Eastern al-Hasakah offensive of Syrian Kurdish YPG, Islamic State militants were expelled from large swaths of eastern Hasakah, including Tell Hamis and Tell Brak.
 The southeastern Hasakah countryside around al-Hawl however remained one of the last IS strongholds in the province.

 When in October 2015, the Kurdish YPG militia and their partners, including the Sunni Arab Shammar tribe's al-Sanadid Forces, joined forces to form the SDF, al-Sanadid leader Bandar al-Humaydi made it an "immediate priority to liberate al-Hawl and Ash Shaddadi from the Islamic State.”

 In late October 2015, following the successful Battle of Hasakah, the SDF launched their al-Hawl offensive slowly advancing southwards from Tell Hamis.
 On 11 November they seized Khatuniyah and moved on around the lake further southwards to surround al-Hawl from both northeast and south on 12 November.
 On 13 November, al-Hawl was captured, in what was considered the SDF's first strategic success.
 In the following days, the SDF advanced further westwards to close the remaining ISIL-held pocket around the villages of Abu Hajirat Khuatana and Khuwaytilah.

+In January 2026, Al-Hawl came under the control of forces affiliated with the Syrian transitional government.